GOVERNMENT FUNDING

 Toronto-based Clutch Business Technologies Inc., which specializes in online sales of pre-owned vehicles, received a $10-million investment from Quebec City-based iA Financial Group, an insurance and wealth management provider.
 Founded in 2017, Clutch in 2023 posted sales of more than 8,000 used vehicles through its online platform, making it one of Canada’s largest retailers of used vehicles. iA Financial Group said this investment enables it to develop its expertise in selling products on an entirely online basis. iA’s offerings will be integrated into Clutch’s platform, allowing customers to purchase a vehicle and select certain types of insurance and warranty coverage in a single transaction. iA Financial Group

 Montreal-based Fig Financial Inc., which describes itself as Canada’s first completely digital personal loan provider, launched its services to all Canadians.
 Fig is a wholly owned subsidiary of Montreal-based Fairstone Bank.
 Fig said that to date, it has helped over 9,000 Canadians with more than $135 million in funded personal loans through various partnerships – and is now accessible directly to consumers.
-Fig’s online portal provides Canadians with loan approvals in within 30 seconds and enables them to complete the entire application in under 10 minutes.
+Fig’s online portal provides Canadians with loan approvals within 30 seconds and enables them to complete the entire application in under 10 minutes.
 Customers can choose the amount to borrow, the time frame, and the repayment schedule that works best for them.
 Fig said its platform also provides transparency, addressing a significant gap in the current market where prime customers often lack clear information about their personal lending options.
 Fig Financial

 Roga, a mental health and wellness company based in Los Angeles and Toronto, announced it raised $1.2 million in pre-seed funding.
 Investors included Exceptional Ventures, ODX by On Deck, Minded Ventures, the AngelList Fund, The Centre for Aging + Brain Health Innovation, the Ontario Brain Institute and angel investors including senior directors from Samsung and Google.
 The company plans to use the funds to support the launch of their wearable device to reduce chronic stress and burnout.
 The Roga device, which looks like a pair of Apple headphones, is a paired wearable/app duo that combines two methods – peripheral nerve stimulation and personalized guided meditation – into one safe, effective and affordable solution to reduce stress and burnout.
 Roga’s co-founders are CEO Ami Lebendiker, a former Google Pixel product manager, and chief scientist Alison Smith, a Canadian neuroscientist turned neurotech entrepreneur.
 FinSMEs

 Quebec City-based Point Laz raised $1.2 million in a pre-seed round led by equity financing from i4 Capital Fund and grants from Quebec City as part of the seed capital and business acceleration component of its “Vision entrepreneuriale Québec 2026” to support business development in the city.
 Point Laz said the financing will enable the worldwide marketing of its Lazaruss scanning device.
 This optical tool for mine shaft inspections significantly reduces inspection time and ensures greater safety for mine workers, the company said.
-The tool enables the enables the automation of mine shaft inspections, removing the need for manual inspections.
+The tool enables the automation of mine shaft inspections, removing the need for manual inspections.
 The AI-powered technology generates reliable, structural and visual data for continuous monitoring of mine shaft conditions.
 Point Laz said its first 10 commercial Lazaruss scanners are set to be produced and exported worldwide.
 Point Laz

 Saint John, N.B.-based MedReddie, which is using AI to transform medical technology procurement and improve health system outcomes, raised $782,000 in its oversubscribed pre-seed round.
 The investors include BDC’s Thrive Lab, The Firehood, Forum Ventures, New Brunswick Innovation Foundation, angel investors, as well as government grants.
 The AI-powered health tech startup streamlines medical technology evaluation and purchasing, capitalizing on a global procurement software market size valued at $6.6 billion in 2022 and projected to more than double by 2026.
-MedReddie will leverage this investment to fuel its multi-pronged market expansion, which includes continuing its growth across Canada, targeting the U.S. hospital system, and exploring opportunities in international healthcare markets.
+MedReddie will leverage this investment to fuel its multi-pronged market expansion, which includes continuing its growth across Canada, targeting the U.S. hospital system, and exploring opportunities in international health care markets.
 MedReddie

-Montreal-headquartered Bell Canada announced that it acquired technical services companies Stratejm and CloudKetttle Inc., adding professional and managed services expertise in cybersecurity and salesforce to Bell’s existing capabilities.
+Montreal-headquartered Bell Canada announced it acquired technical services companies Stratejm and CloudKetttle Inc., adding professional and managed services expertise in cybersecurity and salesforce to Bell’s existing capabilities.
 Financial terms weren’t disclosed.
 Bell said these acquisitions will advance the company’s strategy to be the leader in supporting medium and large organizations' digital transformations and automation through cloud services, combined with Bell's pure fibre and 5G networks.
 Stratejm, based in Mississauga, Ont., and servicing Canadian and international customers, leverages AI through its end-to-end security-as-a-service solutions, real-time threat detection and response, and streamlining incident management processes.
 CloudKettle is a professional services provider based in Halifax and operating within Canada and the U.S. Bell Canada

 Kitchener, Ont.-based D2L Inc., a global online learning technology company, announced it acquired Norway-based H5P Group for US$25.6 million in a share purchase agreement, with potential additional earnout payments of up to US$7.4 million based on the achievement of certain performance milestones.
 H5P Group provides interactive content creation software used by educators and organizations globally.
 D2L said the transaction aligns with the company’s commitment to expanding its learning platform with a focus on technologies that enhance the learning moment and improve learning outcomes.
 D2L Inc.

 Montreal-based MDF Commerce Inc. announced the acquisition of Davis, Calif.-based EcoInteractive, a cloud-based software-as-a-service provider for transportation, environmental and local government agencies in the U.S., from Alpine Software Group in California.
 Financial details weren’t disclosed.
-MDF Commerce, which has the largest network of public agency buyers in North America, said it uniquely placed to integrate EcoInteractive’s solutions.
-EcoInteractive’s cloud-based SaaS software is used to manage critical infrastructure portfolios in 25 states.
+MDF Commerce, which has the largest network of public agency buyers in North America, said it is uniquely placed to integrate EcoInteractive’s solutions.
+EcoInteractive’s cloud-based software is used to manage critical infrastructure portfolios in 25 states.
 MDF Commerce was acquired earlier this year by New York-based KKR, a global equity firm, but maintains its operations in Quebec.
 MDF Commerce

 Women founders of U.S. companies secured a record-high percentage of fundraising dollars in 2023 from venture capitalists despite an overall slowdown in VC funding activity, according to a report from Pitchbook Data and Deloitte.
 Women founders and co-founders secured nearly one-quarter (22.8 percent) of all VC money last year, up from 18.7 percent in 2022.
 By deal count, women founders secured about the same percentage of the VC deals as in 2022, at a little over 26 percent.
 The number of transactions for which women-founded startups received VC money fell in 2023 to 3,313, down from 4,461 in 2022.
 Companies with all female founders fared less well than companies with some female founders.
 In 2023, all-female-founded companies raised $3.2 billion from VCs, a single-digit percentage of all U.S. VC activity.
 In comparison, all-male-founded companies raised $114 billion in 2023.
 CFO.com

 The new U.K. Labour government announced it’s launching a £7.3-billion national wealth fund for green investments, with help from a task force that includes Mark Carney, former central bank governor of both England and Canada.
 Carney is now chair of Brookfield Asset Management and its head of transition investing.
-The new fund aims to attract another £20 billion in private funds for low-carbon investments and “will invest in the new industries of the future.”
+The new U.K. fund aims to attract another £20 billion in private funds for low-carbon investments and “will invest in the new industries of the future.”
 Carney is part of an 11-member National Wealth Fund Taskforce that led the initiative, acting in a “personal capacity.”
 Canadian pension funds CPP Investments and Ontario Teachers’ Pension Plan are credited as “wider contributors” to the fund.
 U.K. Chancellor Rachel Reeves said £7.3 billion of additional funding will be allocated through the UK Infrastructure Bank (UKIB) so investments can start being made immediately.
 This funding is in addition to existing UKIB funding.
 “The smart use of public investment via the National Wealth Fund can kick start economic growth and crowd in private capital to vital sectors including ports, heavy industry and manufacturing,” Carney said in a statement.
 Govt. of the U.K.

 REPORTS & POLICIES